hack-monk/yamlguard/README.md

 **Find secrets before they leak.** Accidentally committing credentials is a nightmare scenario.
 YAMLGuard scans for AWS keys, GitHub tokens, private keys, and other sensitive data using pattern matching and entropy analysis.

-**Fix things automatically (when you want it to).** Not just a linter—YAMLGuard can actually fix indentation issues for you, safely preserving your comments and structure.
+**Fix things automatically (when you want it to).** Not just a linter—YAMLGuard can actually fix indentation issues for you, safely preserving your comments and structure. **Important:** Always use `--backup` when fixing files in-place, especially for complex or large YAML files.
+Review the changes before committing.

 **Play nice with your workflow.** Beautiful colored output for humans, JSON/JSONL formats for your CI/CD pipelines.
 It fits wherever you need it.